• Skip to primary navigation

 Is yogurt bark healthy?

-Yes, the yogurt is a good source of probiotics and protein while the berries are full of antioxidants, fiber, and vitamin C.
+Yes, the yogurt is a good source of probiotics and protein while the berries are full of antioxidant and fiber.

 Equipment